 Though the city might not be a hyper commercial tourist spot (thanks heaven for that), many businesses here depend on tourists.
 The accommodations vary from French colonial houses turned into hotels.
 From hotels on the promenade overlooking the sea to simple home-stays.
 From beach resorts scattered around the coast, to modest ashram guesthouses.
 Beware; the alluring heritage houses burn a hole in one’s pocket.
 Unlike Goa there are few options when it comes to beach resorts in Pondicherry.
 Top luxury options include Villa Shanthi, Le Pondy and Hotel de L’Orient.
 Some premium yet not too costly options are La Maison Tamoule and Mango Hill.

-6) Getting around in Pondicherry
+6) Local Transport in Pondicherry

 It is unlikely to get lost in the city of Pondicherry, but it is highly likely to go around in circles.
 All thanks to the perpendicular streets and grid patterned town.
 Rent a bicycle or a bike and ride around the town to explore its highs and lows.
 This is the best form of transport within the city, and also the cheapest.
 Take it for a spin on the beach road and find yourself relaxing to the soothing sea breeze.
 To go to places away from the city, hire an auto or even better a taxi.